Testicular pain can be caused by varicocele, inguinal hernia, epididymitis, testicular torsion or a direct injury to the area.

 4. Testicular torsion

-Testicular torsion is usually an emergency situation that is more common before the age of 25 and causes very intense pain.
+Testicular torsion is a medical emergency that is more common before the age of 25 and causes very intense pain.
 However, there are cases in which this torsion doesn't happen completely, resulting in more mild symptoms like pangs of pain that appear with certain movements.

 How to treat it: If you suspect you have testicular torsion, you should proceed immediately to the emergency room to confirm the diagnosis.
 Surgery may be necessary to reposition the testicle to the correct place, which can prevent constipations like infertility.